Madhav Institute of Technology and Science: Academic programmes

 The institute's undergraduate programmes include the Bachelor of Engineering programme.
-It offers postgraduate level programmes like Master of Engineering, Master of Science, and Master of Science (Research).
+It offers postgraduate level programmes like Master of Engineering, Master of Science, and Master of Science (research).
 It offers a Ph.D. programme.
 The admission criteria for all these programmes is different at the entry level.

 Undergraduate programmes

 The institute offers a total of 500 seats for undergraduate programmes.
 There are also 15 seats for part-time students each in the civil engineering, electrical engineering and mechanical engineering departments.
-A Bachelor of Engineering is offered in ten areas; automobile, biotechnology, chemical, civil, computer science, electrical, electronics, electronics & telecommunication, information technology, and mechanical engineering.
+A Bachelor of Engineering is offered in ten areas; automobile, biotechnology, chemical, civil, computer science, electrical, electronics, electronics and telecommunication, information technology, and mechanical engineering.
 A Bachelor of Architecture is also offered.
 Admissions are through the Engineering Entrance Examination conducted by the Central Board of Secondary Education and counselling by the Directorate of Technical Education of Madhya Pradesh.

 Postgraduate programmes

 The institute offers postgraduate-level programmes in each department of engineering.
 There are a number of inter-disciplinary programmes available.
 At the postgraduate level, admissions are on the basis of the Graduate Aptitude Test in Engineering.
 Admissions to the Master of Computer Applications course is done on the basis of MP-MCA examination.
 Department of Management has full time 2 years of the Master of Business Administration (M.B.A.) program affiliated from the Jiwaji University, Gwalior.